aiven/devportal/docs/products/grafana/reference/plugins.rst

     Work with the open-source service monitoring system and time series database.

 Prometheus AlertManager - `GitHub <https://github.com/camptocamp/grafana-prometheus-alertmanager-datasource>`_
-    This datasource lets you use the Alertmanager's API of Prometheus to create dashboards in Grafana.
+    This data source lets you use the Alertmanager's API of Prometheus to create dashboards in Grafana.

 SimpleJson - `Grafana <https://grafana.com/grafana/plugins/grafana-simple-json-datasource/>`_ | `GitHub <https://github.com/grafana/simple-json-datasource>`_